Vyral/charletta-wilson/_posts/2021-09-09-aligning-whats-true-for-you.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /alignment-yt.jpg
+youtube_alternate_image: /alignment-yt-1.jpg
 youtube_code: Z12BdENxzew
 ---
 {% include youtube.html %}

-I’m sure you’ve also felt like life is spinning a bit out of control with the pandemic and everything else.
-This week is alignment week.
-That means this is a series of days where I take time off to slow down and make space to think.
+Life has felt like it's been spinning out of control.&nbsp; And for this reason, I'm grateful for ALIGNMENT WEEK - a series of days where I take time off to slow down and...think.&nbsp;

-**Alignment week is different from making a mid-year or a new year's resolution.** What I love about alignment week is that it's an intentional time to think deeply about the spiritual, mental, physical,&nbsp; financial, relational, and vocational aspects of life.
-During this time, I block out all the noise to think about what's true for me and my family.
-Then, I make prioritized decisions on the best way forward.
-When I take this process step by step, it keeps me attuned and honest about my purpose in life.
+**Alignment week is different from making a mid-year or a new year’s resolution.**&nbsp;The process is equally important to the outcome.&nbsp; I set an intention for deep thinking about the spiritual, mental, physical, financial, relational, and vocational aspects of life.
+The process begins with removing distractions and blocking out noise.&nbsp; Then, I explore what’s true for me and my family.&nbsp; Each domain of life gets a spotlight and attention.&nbsp; Afterward, I make prioritized decisions on the best way forward.
+I've been doing this process for years and it keeps me attuned and honest to living out my life purpose.

 {% include pullquote.html %}

-This is the secret sauce behind my confidence. **When I'm living according to what's true to me and my family, everyone else gets the better version of me.** The world has a way of making chopped salad out of those who don't take time to align.
-I'm curious about what process you go through in order to align and what matters most to you.
+This is the secret sauce behind my confidence.&nbsp;**When I’m living according to what’s true to me and my family, everyone else gets the better version of me.**&nbsp;The world has a way of making chopped salad out of those who don’t take time to align.
+I’m curious about your process to 'get or stay' aligned to what matters most to you.

-This fall, I'll be announcing a small group coaching opportunity where I will take a group of leaders through this alignment process.
-If this sounds like something interesting to you, email me at info@capisceconsulting.com.
-I'd be glad to put you on the VIP list.
+This fall, I’ll be announcing a small group coaching opportunity where I will take a group of leaders through this alignment process.
+If you are interested and ready to focus on life-alignment, send me an email at&nbsp;[info@capisceconsulting.com](mailto:info@capisceconsulting.com){: target="_blank"}.
+I’d be glad to put you on the VIP list.
 If you have any questions, feel free to reach out to me.

+Mabuhay\!